METAKROME

 FINAL COMMENTS

-Editorial alert.
 How is it possible that a certain large auditing firm could certify our books as being accurate and representative of the truth when large positive material variances were consistently being reported?
 Or that huge unexplainable inventory shortages kept happening?
 Any first year business school student should know this is a giant red flag indicating something was amiss.
 I could easily go on a long winded rant about the incestuous relationship of auditing firms and their clients, but I will save it for another time.

 TOP